rust-lang/cargo/src/doc/src/appendix/glossary.md

 ### Crate

-A *crate* is one of the targets in a package.
+Every target in a package is a *crate*.
 Crates are either libraries or executable binaries.
 It may loosely refer to either the source code of the target, or the compiled artifact that the target produces.
 A crate may also refer to a compressed package fetched from a registry.